digitaldrummerj/sails-tutorial/src/chapters/chapter00-intro.md

 Welcome to the Sails Tutorial.

 In this tutorial, you'll learn how to build a Sails Api.
-Throughout the tutorial, you will be building a todo application.
+Throughout the tutorial, you will be building a todo api.

 ### Materials